Web Ontology Language: OWL Working Group

 In 2005, at the OWL Experiences And Directions Workshop a consensus formed that recent advances in description logic would allow a more expressive revision to satisfy user requirements more comprehensively whilst retaining good computational properties.

 In December 2006, the OWL1.1 Member Submission was made to the W3C.
 The W3C chartered the OWL Working Group as part of the Semantic Web Activity in September 2007.
 In April 2008, this group decided to call this new language OWL2, indicating a substantial revision.

 OWL 2 became a W3C recommendation in October 2009.
 OWL 2 introduces profiles to improve scalability in typical applications.

 Acronym

 OWL was chosen as an easily pronounced acronym that would yield good logos, suggest wisdom, and honor William A. Martin's One World Language knowledge representation project from the 1970s.

 Adoption

 A 2006 survey of ontologies available on the web collected 688 OWL ontologies.
 Of these, 199 were OWL Lite, 149 were OWL DL and 337 OWL Full (by syntax).
 They found that 19 ontologies had in excess of 2,000 classes, and that 6 had more than 10,000.
 The same survey collected 587 RDFS vocabularies.

-In 2021 Prof. Ian Horrocks was awarded the Lovelace Medal in recognition of his work towards the standardization of OWL which is considered the leading reason for its widespread adoption.
-The result of this research and development was RDFox, a knowledge graph and reasoning engine.
-The significance of this lies in the cultural shift of the technology space, leaving behind the dismissive attitude towards reasoning technology's inability to perform at speed, as RDFox proved beyond a doubt that high-speed reasoning was not only possible, but commercially viable.
-Many institutions have now adopted this technology as a solution to social and industrial problems involving highly interconnected data.